nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - [<span style="color:#e46c0a">`updated_timestamp`</span>](#timestamp-format) : The updated timestamp of the video where the user last stopped watching at
 - [<span style="color:#e46c0a">`tag_1, tag_2, ...`</span>](#tag-format) : The tags that will replace the current tags applied to the lecture
   - Repeated tags (if any) will be ignored
+- <span style="color:#e46c0a">`/watch`</span> : If specified, the video will be marked as "watched"
+  - If this argument is specified, then `/unwatch` should not be specified
+- <span style="color:#e46c0a">`/unwatch`</span> : If specified, the video will be marked as "not watched"
+  - If this argument is specified, then `/watch` should not be specified

 Examples: